 2. They make no effort to hide the conflict, exposing children to the worst of the worst.

 Why should children have to witness the awful scenes where spouses insult, threaten, belittle, and even resort to physical violence?
 As a result, children suffer from a lack of security.
 Later on, they may have anxiety disorders, sleep issues, and even problems forming stable relationships themselves.
-(Watch the TED talk here on the impact of divorce on children.)

 3. They do not provide a secure environment, and children feel abandoned.